seb86/WordPress-Plugin-Requirement/README.md

 WordPress-Plugin-Requirement
 ============================

-WordPress Plugin Requirement is a simple class that can be inserted into your plugin to identify if all the requirements the plugin requires before it can be fully activated and used.
+WordPress Plugin Requirement is a simple class that can be inserted into your plugin to identify if all the requirements the plugin requires have been met before it can be fully activated and used.

-For example, plugin name requires WordPress to be at least version 3.3 or higher to run.
+For example, the plugin requires WordPress to be at least version 3.3 or higher to run.

 ## Installation

-Simply paste the following code in your plugin and change the 'wpversion' value to the version of WordPress you require.
+Simply paste the following code in your plugin and change the 'wpversion' value to the version of WordPress you require. e.g. '3.3'

 ```
 // WordPress Plugin Requirement Class.